Self-Transcendence 3100 Mile Race: History

 The Self-Transcendence 3100 mile was founded by Sri Chinmoy out of his wish to create an opportunity for runners to discover the limits of their capacities and to try to go beyond them.
-Hence, the name "Self-Transcendence", which is appended to all the footraces that the Sri Chinmoy Marathon Team hosts.
-Since 1985 when the group first began holding races, the focus on the ultramarathon and multiday races has grown from the Ultra Trio, three races with staggered starts of 700, 1000 and 1300-mile duration that take place in September, and the spring races, which include the Self-Transcendence 6-Day race and the only annual race of its kind, the Self-Transcendence 10-Day race.
+Hence, the name "Self-Transcendence", which is appended to many of the footraces that the Sri Chinmoy Marathon Team hosts.
+Since 1985 when the group first began holding races, the focus on the ultramarathon and multiday races has grown from the Ultra Trio, three races with staggered starts of 700, 1000 and 1300-mile duration that take place in September, and the spring races, which include the Self-Transcendence 6-Day race and one of a very few such races in the world, the Self-Transcendence 10-Day race.

 In 1996 Sri Chinmoy created this event as a 2,700-mile (4,345 km) race.
 At the award ceremony that year he declared that the 1997 edition would be extended to 3,100 miles (4,989 km).
+The length of 3,100 is possibly a reference to the birth year of Sri Chinmoy, 1931.
 The race has been run at this distance every year since.

-In 2020, it was held in Salzburg, Austria due to the COVID-19 pandemic from September 13 to November 3.
+In 2020, it was held in Salzburg, Austria due to the COVID-19 pandemic, from September 13 to November 3.

-In 2021, the COVID-19 pandemic continues, causing the typical start date for the race, mid-June instead he was first started on Sunday, September 5, 2021.
+In 2021, with the continuing COVID-19 pandemic, organisers decided to move the start date for the race from its usual date, mid-June, to Sunday September 5, 2021.

-The list of runners for 2022 has been established.
-The race for 2022 started on Sunday, September 4.
+11 runners were selected for 2022 and the race took place from Sunday September 4 to Tuesday October 25.